Land Ownership in Sierra Leone Africa

 Even though laws in Sierra Leone allows foreign investors to own and lease land, native Sierra Leonean women can not.Women's land ownership rights in Africa, in Sierra Leone outdated government policies and tribal customs often deny women's rights to own land.

-Land management in Sierra Leone is characterized by a dual tenure system that dates as far back as the colonial era the British Crown Colony is known as Freetown was established in 1808 and the later claim over the native populations land was named the Protectorate in 1896.
+Land in Sierra Leone is characterized by a dual tenure system that dates as far back as the colonial era the British Crown Colony is known as Freetown was established in 1808 and the later claim over the native populations land was named the Protectorate in 1896.

 The British instituted the freehold and leasehold tenure system in and around the capital of Freetown.
 Freehold or fee simple tenure is the legal right to own a piece of property without any limitations on its use.
 The leasehold tenure system is when land may be leased or rented by its owner to another party.

 Land is not for Women in West Africa’s Sierra Leone

 Upon acquiring the native Sierra Leone Protectorate land, land laws were based on the customs and traditions of those territories.
 They were unwritten and land disputes were subject to informal mediation.
 In modern societies, Freehold or fee simple tenure is the most common form of land ownership but not in Sierra Leone and not for women.

 There are unwritten laws and land disputes were subject to informal mediation in Sierra Leone.
 In the Western Area Rural and the Western Area Urban districts, the Sierra Leone population grew from 195,023 in 1960 to 1,500,234 in 2015.
 A surge in population meant an increase in the demand for land, which in turn put pressure that exposed the need for improved technology for land ownership for women.

 Land matters for women in Sierra Leone who suffer economic and political disempowerment.